heybayrepo/syntaxsociety/README.md

 Data reveals patterns.
 Models reveal probabilities.
 But insights?
-Insights reveal *people*—their strengths, struggles, and opportunities to grow.
+Insights reveal *people*.
+Their strengths, struggles, and opportunities to grow.

 The Rakamin HR Intelligence Hub is built with that philosophy at its core.